Wiz-Works/AI-Coding-Benchmark/README.md

 ### **Task 6 Rubric Components**

-**Verification Limitation:** Since no physical Arduino + NAND hardware was available, evaluation was based on **code review against ONFI specifications**, not functional hardware verification.
+**Verification Limitation:** This test only evaluates if the models would attempt to incorporate ONFI compliant arduino code that would compile and attempted to achieve the requested funtionabilities.
+Evaluation was based on, compilation on the Arduino IDE and **code review against ONFI specifications**, not functional hardware verification.
+The point of this test was more to see if the models would be able to write something that compiles without having thousands of examples, out in the wild.
+Demostrating how well the model can use glue and ductape to fill the gaps in its training data.

 | Component | What We Checked | What We Couldn't Check |
 | --- | --- | --- |